quality-liquid/cupid_code/Documentation/Design/Testing/testing_design.md

 As the unit tests stand now, they cover most of the use cases that we could think of, but there are always more that could be added.
 Writing unit tests was tiresome and time-consuming, but it was a good learning experience for both of us.

-We then took time to write the user manuals and do manual testing of the application.
+Nate and Brighton moved on to writing the Selenium tests while Daniel and Nate took time to write the user manuals and do manual testing of the application.

 After that was done we moved to integration testing.
 We tried our best to get as much testing done as we could.